WHAT IS A POEM?

 [From Neither Out Far Nor In Deep by Robert Frost]

-Exercise: Even though a lot of modern poetry no longer follows a strict rhyme scheme, it is still helpful for students to be able to recognize various rhyming patterns in poetry.
-A good way for them to gain more experience with rhyme schemes is to give them copies of several different poems and ask them to describe the rhyme scheme using letters, e.g. ABAB, ABABCC etc. Once they have completed this task, they can then be challenged to write a stanza or two of poetry employing each rhyme scheme identified.
+Exercise: Even though a lot of modern poetry no longer follows a strict rhyme scheme, it is still helpful for students to recognize various rhyming patterns in poetry.
+A good way for them to gain more experience with rhyme schemes is to give them copies of several different poems and ask them to describe the rhyme scheme using letters, e.g. ABAB, ABABCC etc. Once they have completed this task, they can be challenged to write a stanza or two of poetry employing each identified rhyme scheme.

 Meaning: Rhythm in poetry involves sound patterning.
 A lot of classical poetry conforms to a systematic regularity of rhythm, referred to as the poem’s meter.
 This involves combining stressed and unstressed syllables to create a constant beat pattern that runs throughout the poem.
 Each pattern of beats is called a foot.
 There are various possible combinations of stressed and unstressed syllables, or feet, and these patterns have their own names to describe them.
 While exploring all of these in this article is impossible, we look at one of the more common ones below.